UoS-COM1001/com1001-2024-25-spr/README.md

 Each team will have timetabled scrum meetings once a week, **starting in week 2 and finishing in week 11**.
 These meetings will happen on **Tuesday afternoons between 1-3pm in Computer Room 3 (first floor) or Computer Room 5 (ground floor)** of the Diamond.
 The exact seating plan is available [here](misc/CR3-CR5-seating-plan.pdf).

 Each team will be allocated a supervisor (a member of the department's teaching staff).
 Your team supervisor will check-in with you to see how your project is going during the scrum meetings.
+See the [Team Project Brief](Spring-Project-Brief.md) for more details.

 Note: your team supervisor will focus on monitoring your progress and teamwork, *not* providing technical advice on your project.
 Technical advice will be available (via the demonstrators) in the scheduled practical sessions listed above.